imsatyam/skillcheck/README.md

 # skillcheck
-Online Examination System created for practice with JSP, Servlet and Javascript
+Online Examination System created for practice with JSP, Servlet, Javascript and Netbeans